juxhouse/bela-resources/updaters/Typescript.md

 Make sure your project has its dependencies installed.
 You can skip this step if your dependencies are already installed.

-Example for a simple NPM project:
+You can use npm, Yarn and other package managers.
+This is an example for a simple npm project:
 ```sh
   npm ci
 ```